Christian Wolmar political biography

 At the Richmond Park by-election, Christian’s energetic campaign was summed by Edward Jones, the secretary of the Local Labour party: ‘Christian Wolmar worked tirelessly on the campaign trail and bettered both Sarah Olney and Zac Goldsmith in the hustings’.
 Christian voted for Remain in the referendum and remains of the view that Brexit is bad for Britain.

-Christian is seeking selection as a Prospective Parliamentary Candidate for Cities of London and Westminster because he believes his experience, knowledge, energy and advocacy skills can make a valuable contribution to a Labour victory in the next General Election, and can support a strong House of Commons working with a Labour Government under Jeremy Corbyn’s leadership.
+Christian is seeking selection as a Prospective Parliamentary Candidate because he believes his experience, knowledge, energy and advocacy skills can make a valuable contribution to a Labour victory in the next General Election, and can support a strong House of Commons working with a Labour Government under Jeremy Corbyn’s leadership.

 Christian has worked as a journalist for numerous publications including The Observer, The London Daily News and the Independent where he spent nearly a decade, mostly as transport correspondent.
 His books include Stagecoach, a critical history of the transport company; On the Wrong Line, which exposed the scandal of rail privatisation; Down the Tube, a critique of the Public Private Partnership on the Underground; as well as histories of Britain’s railways, US railroads and the Transsiberian and a book on the scandal of abuse in children’s homes entitled Forgotten Children.
 His short book, Are Trams Socialist? is an analysis of why Britain has never had a proper transport policy and he has also just authored Driverless Cars: on a road to nowhere setting out why the concept of driverless cars is a dangerous fantasy.